Shocking Time-Lapse Shows Thick Smog Engulfing Beijing

 Another smog-related video making the rounds online this week, as reported by the South China Morning Post, shows drone footage uploaded by Chinese state media of huge lines of gridlocked traffic on highways near Beijing, shrouded in thick, grayish smog.

 But Chinese officials have said that the overall air-quality picture in Beijing has improved, according to Reuters.
-Data provided to Chinese media by the Beijing municipal Environment Protection Bureau shows that PM2.5 concentration in Beijing fell by 9.9% to an average of 73 micrograms per cu m in 2016 — still 109% over the national standard.
+Data provided to Chinese media by the Beijing municipal’s environment-protection bureau shows that PM2.5 concentration in Beijing fell by 9.9% to an average of 73 micrograms per cu m in 2016 — still 109% over the national standard.

-Citing Chinese state media, Reuters reports that there were 12 more “blue sky days” in 2016 than the year before, totaling 198 days, while coal consumption, as well as the numbers of polluting factories and high-emitting cars, were cut.
+Citing Chinese state media, Reuters reports that there were 12 more “blue-sky days” in 2016 than the year before, totaling 198 days, while coal consumption, as well as the numbers of polluting factories and high-emitting cars, was cut.